 So it’s always fun when we can find use for a product we no longer use as it was first intended.
 That’s why I love the idea of taking an old Teacup and saucer we had that was a lone survivor of an old set and we decided to bring it forward as a gift to our feathered friends.

-I then bring out our Teacup and saucer.
+First begin with a teacup and saucer.
 Any teacup and saucer will do.
 Don’t have any extra ones?
-You can easily find a lone pair at any Thrift store or Good will.
-Any set will do in which you can just set the teacup on top of the saucer side ways.
+You can easily find a lone pair at any Thrift store or Goodwill.

-Then go ahead and wipe down the teacup set with Green Works Cleaning Wipes to make sure there’s no grease or dust that will prevent it from sticking completely.
+Then go ahead and wipe down the teacup set or wash to make sure there’s no grease or dust that will prevent it from sticking completely.